eladrion/certpcspkr_linux/README.md

 Those functions are called by the synthesised code using tooling from [VeriFFI](https://github.com/CertiCoq/VeriFFI).
 The synthesised code itself can be found in the folder `synthesised` together with a README.md that describes how the code was synthesised.
-The formalisation is not yet published but will be when it is presentable.
+The formalisation is not yet published but will be as soon as possible.

 # Aims and Limitations